hse-scila/EyeFeatures/tutorials/complex_tutorial.md

 ## EyeFeatures: fixations complex analysis

-`complex` module of the library allows to get features which are represented as tensors (like vectors and matrices).
-Look at preprocessing and features tutorial to get grasp of simpler eyetracking attributes.
+`complex` module of the library allows to get features represented as tensors (like vectors and matrices).
+Look at preprocessing and features tutorial first to get grasp of simpler eyetracking attributes.
+Here will be shown several use-cases.

+Let's take Paris dataset - it contains data about people reading texts, including eyetracking data.

 ```python
 import os